Martin Necas scores in OT as Carolina downs Tampa Bay

 The Hurricanes were without five lineup regulars because of COVID-19 protocols.
 Staal, the captain, was on the ice even though he was the first member of the team to go out because of the virus -- and the first of that group to return.

-The game was Carolina's home opener after two home games were among the three to be postponed.
+The game was Carolina's home opener after three home games were among the four to be postponed.

 Tampa Bay was dealing with time off as well.
-The Lightning hadn't played since Saturday afternoon.
-The Lightning were coming off their first loss of the season.
+The Lightning hadn't played since Saturday afternoon, and they were coming off their first loss of the season.

 Carolina had 15 first-period shots.
 Tampa Bay put 14 shots in the second period on net.
-Both sides had 10 third-period shots.
+Tampa Bay had an 11-10 edge in third-period shots.

 Teuvo Teravainen, Warren Foegele, Jordan Martinook, Jaccob Slavin and Jesper Fast were out of Carolina's lineup.
 As a result, Steven Lorentz made his NHL debut for the Hurricanes.
 He was a 2015 draftee of the organization.
 Also, Sheldon Rempal and Max McCormick appeared in their first games in Hurricanes uniforms.

-Carolina had three games postponed overall since winning Jan.
+Carolina had four games postponed overall since winning Jan.
 18 at Nashville.

 --Field Level Media